Skip to main content

 Attracting Industry Partnerships

-By anchoring its second location in Chicago, the Chan Zuckerberg Biohub is bringing together three of Illinois’ leading scientific and technology institutions — the University of Chicago, the University of Illinois Urbana-Champaign, and Northwestern University.
+By anchoring its second location in Chicago, the Chan Zuckerberg Biohub is bringing together three of Illinois’ leading scientific and technology institutions — the University of Chicago, the University of Illinois Chicago and Northwestern University.
 Backed by a $250 million investment, the CZ Biohub Chicago launched its research in October 2023, focusing its attention on investigating inflammation and the immune system to identify inflammatory states that underlie many diseases, enabling new, groundbreaking therapeutics.

 After a highly competitive year-long application process, the team of Illinois institutions beat out 58 applicants from 172 institutions across the country.
 Letters of support from political leaders and a $25 million capital commitment from the State bolstered Chicago’s application.